22 Sep Can the Zika Virus Cause Neurological Issues in Adults?

 Zika’s Biggest Known Threats

 Typically, Zika virus symptoms are fairly mild and resemble those of the common cold, so the infection can go unnoticed.
-Zika poses the biggest threat to pregnant woman, as it causes birth defects and pregnancy problems such as microcephaly, where an infant’s head is underdeveloped.
+Zika poses the biggest threat to pregnant women, as it causes birth defects and pregnancy problems such as microcephaly, where an infant’s head is underdeveloped.
 Many Zika infected pregnancies have resulted in severe microcephaly where the skull has even partially collapsed, as well as damage to the back of the eyes, decreased brain tissue, limited joint function and muscle tone restriction.
-In adults, Zika can cause paralysis and muscle weakening of Guillain-Barre syndrome.
+In adults, Zika can cause the muscle-weakening and paralysis of Guillain-Barre syndrome.
 Guillain-Barre syndrome temporarily attacks the peripheral nerves outside the brain and spinal cord, leaving some people reliant on respirators for breathing.

 What We Are Discovering About Zika

 Not only can Zika inflict neurological issues onto developing children, but the virus can also cause serious brain issues in adults.
 A recent study found that Zika infected adults experienced swelling of the brain and spinal cord, and a coating around their nerve fibers.
 The study found that the Zika virus attacks brain cells that are specifically vital to learning and memory.
 This can lead to serious, long-term neurological issues that scientists have compared to those experienced by people with Alzheimer’s disease.